algorithm-archivists/algorithm-archive/contents/approximate_counting/approximate_counting.md

 | 500,000    | 499,813.2         | 0.037         |
 | 1,000,000  | 999,466.0         | 0.053         |

-With these numbers, I could imagine some people reading this are thinking that we are splitting hairs.
+Here, it seems that the percent error is 10 times higher for the case where we are counting 10,000 items; however, with these numbers, I could imagine some people reading this are thinking that we are splitting hairs.
 A 0.42% error is still really good, right?
 Right.
 It's definitely not bed, but this was with 10,000 counting experiments.